renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/cloudformation.md

 |  YAML  |     ✓     |

 ## Misconfiguration
-Trivy recursively searches directories and scans all found CloudFormation files.
+Vul recursively searches directories and scans all found CloudFormation files.
 It evaluates properties, functions, and other elements within CloudFormation files to detect misconfigurations.

 ## Secret